 This area, the panoramic elevator (#2), the restaurant (#10) and lookout platform (#11), is called Skywalk of Hallstatt.
 Skywalk present beautiful views of this area.
 Here is a picture of the restaurant.

 The restaurant and the lookout platform:

-When we reached the funicular I realized I made a mistake.
+When we reached the funicular, I realized I made a mistake.
 At the end of the tour I threw away the tickets, but we needed them to go down.
 Luckily I had the file on my phone.
-And after several attempts of attaching my phone’s screen to the scanner it worked.
-So don’t repeat my mistake and keep the tickets till you get down.
+And after several attempts at attaching my phone’s screen to the scanner it worked.
+So do not repeat my mistake and keep the tickets till you get down.

-Hallstatt is a touristic place and many stores and services are aimed at tourists.
-But the nice thing is that you can also find handmade souvenirs as well.
+Hallstatt is a touristic place, and many stores and services are aimed at tourists.
+But the likable thing is that you can also find handmade souvenirs as well.

 An interesting thing we saw several times in the village is trees that are attached to houses.